Vitālijs Maksimenko: Yeovil (loan)

 On 18 March 2013, Maksimenko joined Football League One side Yeovil Town on a one-month loan deal.
 Maksimenko made his Yeovil and Football League debut as a second-half substitute in a 1–0 defeat against Oldham Athletic, on 16 April 2013.
 On 20 May 2013, Maksimenko appeared as a second-half substitute in the 2013 League One play-off final as Yeovil beat Brentford to earn promotion to the Championship.
 Maksimenko returned to Brighton having appeared four times for Yeovil.

 Kilmarnock (loan)

-On 24 January 2014, Maksimenko joined Scottish Premiership club Kilmarnock on a loan deal lasting until the end of the 2013–14 Scottish Premiership season.
-He scored his only goal for Kilmarnock in a 2-1 defeat to Partick Thistle.
+On 24 January 2014, Maksimenko joined Scottish Premiership club Kilmarnock on a loan deal lasting till the end of the 2013–14 Scottish Premiership season.
+He scored his only goal for Kilmarnock in a 2–1 defeat to Partick Thistle.

 VVV-Venlo (loan)

 On 1 September 2014, it was announced that Maksimenko was sent on loan to Dutch Eerste Divisie side VVV-Venlo until the end of the season.